Theophilus Holmes

-Theophilus Hunter Holmes (November 13, 1804 – June 21, 1880) was an American soldier who served as a senior officer of the Confederate States Army and commanded infantry in the Eastern and Trans-Mississippi theaters of the American Civil War.
+Lieutenant-General Theophilus Hunter Holmes (November 13, 1804 – June 21, 1880) was an American soldier who served as a senior officer of the Confederate States Army and commanded infantry in the Eastern and Trans-Mississippi theaters of the American Civil War.
 He had previously served with distinction as an officer of the United States Army in the Seminole and Mexican–American wars.
 A friend and protégé of Confederate States President Jefferson Davis, he was appointed commander of the Trans-Mississippi Department but failed in his key task, which was to defend the Confederacy's hold on the Mississippi.

 Early life and education

-Theophilus H. Holmes was born in Sampson County, North Carolina, in 1804.
+Holmes was born in Sampson County, North Carolina, in 1804.
 His father, Gabriel Holmes, was a former Governor of North Carolina and U.S. Congressman.
 After a failed attempt at plantation managing, Holmes asked his father for an appointment to the United States Military Academy, from which he graduated in 1829.
 He was ranked 44 out of 46 in his class.
 Holmes was quite deaf and was rarely aware of loud gunfire.

 United States Army

 After graduating, Holmes was commissioned a brevet second lieutenant in the 7th U.S. Infantry Regiment.
 In 1838, Holmes attained the rank of captain.
 During his early services, Holmes served in Florida, the Indian Territory, and Texas.
 Holmes also served in the Second Seminole War, with distinction.

 In 1841, he married Laura Whetmore, with whom he had eight children.
 During the Mexican–American War, he was brevetted to major for the Battle of Monterrey in September 1846.
 This promotion was due to Jefferson Davis witnessing his courageous actions there.
 He received a full promotion to major of the 8th U.S. Infantry Regiment in 1855.